-FG is moving economy on path of prosperity – Onu - Nigeria Today
+FG Is Moving Economy On Path Of Prosperity – Onu - Nigeria Today

 “But for 30 years, the lead organ – the National Research and Innovation Council, which the President is Chairman, that lead organ never met for once in 30 years.

-“It took the Presidency of Muhammadu Buhari January of last year for this Council to meet for the first time in 30 years.
+“It took the Presidency of Muhammadu Buhari January of last year for this Council to meet for the first time in 30 years.’’(NAN)

-“And last year we met three times and this year we already met once.
-But it is not the Council meeting that is really our goal.

-“But just to tell you that if you have a body and there is no head can the body move, it can’t move; you need the head to control even body movement and other things.

 Follow us on twitter @NigeriaTodayNG